PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 ## <a href="#summaryGoals" name="summaryGoals">I. Summary & goals</a>
 This section is a follow-up to ['Get Data']({{ site.baseurl }}/datasets/TCGA_Ovarian_Cancer/get-data/) describing how to source [The Cancer Genome Atlas](http://cancergenome.nih.gov/abouttcga/overview) (TCGA) RNA sequencing (RNA-seq) data from high-grade serous ovarian cancer (HGS-OvCa) (Cancer Genome Atlas Research Network 2011).

-In this section we will assess differential gene expression between subtypes.
-Our over-overarching goal is to generate a list of genes ranked with respect to a 'p-value' - the probability of the observed difference in gene expression between subtypes when in fact none exists - that is suitable for downstream analysis using [Gene Set Enrichment Analysis](http://software.broadinstitute.org/gsea/index.jsp).
+In this section we will assess differential expression (DE) of RNA species between subtypes.
+Our over-overarching goal is to generate a list of those expressed genes ranked according to a probability value (p-value) suitable for downstream analysis using [Gene Set Enrichment Analysis](http://software.broadinstitute.org/gsea/index.jsp).
 By then end of this discussion you should:

-1. Be aware of why RNA seq data requires normalization
+1. Be aware of why RNA-seq data requires normalization
-2. Understand the rationale for two types of normalization
+2. Understand the rationale behind global normalization
-3. Be aware of the statistical tests for differential expression
+3. Be aware of statistical tests used to interrogate differential expression
-4. Be familiar with the statistical models used to describe variability in discrete count data
+4. Be familiar with the statistical models describing variability in count data
-5. Be comfortable using the [R](https://www.r-project.org/) package [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) to filter, normalize and test for differential expression
+5. Be able to use the [R](https://www.r-project.org/) package [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) to filter, normalize and test for differential expression
 4. Obtain a ranked list of differentially expressed genes relevant to TCGA HGS-OvCa subtypes suitable for downstream analysis using GSEA

 <br/>